Roatán Marine Park

 The Roatán Marine Park (RMP), based in Roatán, Honduras, is a grass roots, community-based, non-profit organization, non governmental organisation (NGO) established in January 2005 by a group of dive operators and local businesses that were concerned about the alarming rate of reef degradation in the Sandy Bay-West End Marine Reserve (SBWEMR).
 With a rapidly developing island, the number of challenges the RMP faces increases daily.
+The founding board of directors William Welbourn, Gaynor Pook, Jennifer Keck, Alvin Jackson and Mish Akel were elected in 2005.